8go/matrix-commander/README.md

                         https://matrix.org/docs/api/,
                         https://spec.matrix.org/latest/client-server-api/,
                         https://matrix-org.github.io/synapse/latest/usage/admi
-                        nistration/admin_api/, etc. Exactly 3 arguments must
+                        nistration/admin_api/, etc. Each REST call requires
-                        be given with --rest. (a) the method, a string of GET, POST, PUT, DELETE, or OPTIONS. (b) a string containing the data (if any) in JSON format. (c) a string containing the URL.
+                        exactly 3 arguments.
+So, the total number of arguments used with --rest must be a multiple of 3.
+The argument triples are: (a) the method, a string of GET, POST, PUT, DELETE, or OPTIONS. (b) a string containing the data (if any) in JSON format. (c) a string containing the URL.
 All strings must be UTF-8.
 There are a few placeholders.
-They are: __homeserver__ (like https://matrix.example.org), __hostname__ (like
+They are: __homeserver__ (like
+                        https://matrix.example.org), __hostname__ (like
                         matrix.example.org), _access_token__, __user_id__
                         (like @mc:matrix.example.com), __device_id__, and